 - I prefer to use lightly toasted pecans for a better flavor but you can use raw pecans if you want.
 In a large pot over low-medium heat melt the butter and stir until the butter starts to produce golden brown flecks and you smell a nutty aroma*.
 Immediately take the pot off of the heat, the butter can turn from brown butter to burnt butter very quickly!
 Pour into a heatproof bowl and set aside.

-- In a large bowl whisk filling together eggs, vanilla, corn syrup, brown sugar, salt, molasses, and brown butter.
+- In a large bowl whisk filling together brown butter, vanilla, corn syrup, brown sugar, salt, and molasses.
+Then mix in eggs.
 Make sure to whisk until there is no trace of the egg left behind.
 Reserve about ⅓ of the full pecan halves and roughly chop the rest of the pecans.
 Add the chopped pecans to the filling mixture and mix to combine.

 - Pour filling into the par-baked crust and arrange the remaining pecans on top.
 Gently press the pecans into the filling to kind of get them wet.
 Bake for 35-40 minutes or until the center of the pie registers to 185F/ 85C, I use my Thermapen MK4.
 Let cool completely before slicing.
 I prefer to make them the day before then chill them in the fridge to set.
 Cut into four rows on each side to create 16 bars.
 Best served within 2 days but store leftovers in an airtight container.